Where Hindsight Credit Can Reside: A Signed-Capacity View of Token Updates in RLVR: Introduction

 \section{Introduction}

-Reinforcement Learning with Verifiable Rewards (RLVR) trains Large Language Models (LLMs) to reason better by optimizing against outcome rewards from self-generated responses~\cite{Guo2025Deepseek,lambert2024tulu,DBLP:journals/corr/abs-2110-14168, DBLP:conf/nips/HendrycksBKABTS21,DBLP:conf/iclr/JimenezYWYPPN24}, bypassing the need for dense step-level supervision~\cite{DBLP:conf/icml/ChuZYTXSLL025}.
-In practice, though, methods such as GRPO~\cite{DBLP:journals/corr/abs-2402-03300} broadcast a single sequence-level reward to every token in a trajectory, giving rise to a token-level credit assignment problem: a trajectory's outcome may hinge on a handful of pivotal decisions, yet most tokens are routine continuations that receive identical credit~\cite{Minsky1995StepsTA,DBLP:conf/iclr/LightmanKBEBLLS24}.
+Reinforcement Learning with Verifiable Rewards (RLVR) improves reasoning in Large Language Models (LLMs) by optimizing against outcome rewards from self-generated responses~\cite{Guo2025Deepseek,lambert2024tulu,DBLP:journals/corr/abs-2110-14168, DBLP:conf/nips/HendrycksBKABTS21,DBLP:conf/iclr/JimenezYWYPPN24}, bypassing the need for dense step-level supervision~\cite{DBLP:conf/icml/ChuZYTXSLL025}.
+In practice, methods such as GRPO~\cite{DBLP:journals/corr/abs-2402-03300} broadcast a single sequence-level reward to every token in a trajectory, giving rise to a credit assignment problem: a trajectory's outcome may hinge on a few pivotal decisions, yet most tokens are routine continuations that receive identical credit~\cite{Minsky1995StepsTA,DBLP:conf/iclr/LightmanKBEBLLS24}.
+Thus, RLVR requires a token-level view of assigning outcome feedback.

-Recent work tackles this problem along two separate dimensions. \textbf{(1) Reward polarity}, which redistributes credit by positive and negative samples, arguing that negative samples carry disproportionate learning signals~\cite{DBLP:conf/nips/YuanYTWHH23,Zhu2025TheSE}. \textbf{(2) Token entropy}, which differentiates tokens by their predictive uncertainty.
-Some reinforce high-entropy tokens to encourage exploration~\cite{DBLP:journals/corr/abs-2506-01939,DBLP:journals/corr/abs-2506-14758}, while others prioritize low-entropy tokens as anchors of established knowledge~\cite{DBLP:journals/corr/abs-2509-09265,DBLP:journals/corr/abs-2505-15134}.
-Together, these studies confirm that not all token updates are equally useful.
-However, treating polarity or entropy in isolation leaves open \textit{why} certain tokens carry more credit, \textit{how} this manifests in gradient dynamics, and \textit{what} modulation strategy should follow.
-Rather than introducing another heuristic, we first seek to identify where token-level credit in RLVR actually resides.

-To this end, we introduce the \textbf{Four Quadrant Decomposition} (Figure~\ref{fig:intro_pic}), a diagnostic framework that factorizes token updates along reward polarity and token entropy and enables controlled tests of where reasoning gains originate.
-The framework is motivated by an information-theoretic view on credit assignment~\cite{arumugam2021information}.
-Adapting Conditional Mutual Information (CMI) to the autoregressive RLVR setting, we formalize token-reward dependence and establish that the plausible credit a token can carry is upper-bounded by its entropy.
-This view yields three concrete predictions: (i) low-entropy updates produce at most modest or transient gains; (ii) sustained improvements concentrate at high-entropy positions; and (iii) the effects of high-entropy updates differ qualitatively between positive and negative trajectories.

-Our framework confirms the predictions.
-Useful credit is concentrated at high-entropy positions rather than routine low-entropy segments.
-Positive updates on high-entropy tokens reinforce correct reasoning forks, improving exploration and generalization, whereas negative updates on high-entropy tokens prune erroneous branches and improve precision.
-Low-entropy updates, by contrast, mainly sharpen routine continuations and yield limited long-run benefit.
-A gradient analysis of GRPO further explains the credit assignment mechanism and why uniform sequence-level reward broadcast can misallocate learning signal across tokens.